 A fun treat to have in your home over the Holiday season is a special area where everyone can make their own hot drink – a hot chocolate station!
 You can keep your station budget-friendly by using recycled jars, dollar store products and things you already have on hand.
 Let me show you how!

-I love the idea of having a dedicated hot chocolate station over the Christmas break as a special treat, but I didn’t want to spend a ton of money to make one.
+Having a dedicated hot chocolate station over the Christmas break as a special treat, but I didn’t want to spend a ton of money to make one.
 I knew that if I scoured our kitchen and my DIY supplies, I could create something with many items we already had on hand!

 I set our little hot drink station up by my espresso machine on our dining room sideboard.
 First, I used some old pasta and pickle jars to store hot chocolate mix, coffee grounds, and marshmallows.
 I tied a bow around each one with baker’s twine.